aniketrajnish/Omniverse-Shakespeare-Project/README.md

     Convai --> Audio
     Audio --> A2F
 ```
+- **Project Initialization:**
+    - The user opens the project from the Omniverse extension.
+    - The project loads in Audio2Face.
+- **Server Connection:**
+    - The user connects to the socket server from the extension.
+    - This action starts a socket server and opens a compiled PyQt5 executable.
+- **User Interaction:**
+    - Users can choose to select an image or start talking directly.
+    - If an image is selected, it's sent to the `Gemini` API for analysis.
+    - The context generated is updated in the `Convai` API to update the conversation context.
+- **Conversation Flow:**
+    - Microphone input is captured using `PyAudio`.
+    - User speech is sent to the `Convai` service via `gRPC`.
+    - The response is generated in shakespearean style and sent back.
+- **Audio Processing:**
+    - The audio response is processed using the `pydub` library.
+    - Processed audio is sent to the Audio2Face socket server in chunks.
+    - The audio is added to a queue using `threading.Condition`.
+    - Clicks between audio chunks are also removed using `pydub`.
+- **Facial Animation & Display:**
+    - Audio is sent in chunks to the `Audio2Face` streaming audio player
+    - The audio is processed and converted to blendshapes for facial animation.
+    - Auto emotions are enabled based on the audio.
+    - `DLSS` is used for frame generation to optimize performance.
+    - The animated Shakespeare character is displayed, speaking the generated response.
+- **Conversation Loop:**
+    - The conversation continues until the user ends it.
+    - At the end, the system cleans up and disconnects.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Currently working on-